nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 ---

-## How to Get Your Products Listed
+## How to Get Your Products Listed on ChatGPT

 ### 1\.
 Use a Supported Platform